 - Available: Before you decide to hire a child custody lawyer, find out about his or her caseload.
 If a lawyer is currently handling a lot of cases, he or she might not have the time to give your case the attention it deserves.

-What to Expect During Your First Consultation with a Child Custody Lawyer
+What to Expect During Your First Meeting With a Good Child Custody Lawyer

 Where do the parents live in proximity to the children’s school and activities?
 Has there been any domestic violence or abuse by either parent?